 Field Name Definition / Explanation / Example Data Entry Rules Collection/Modification Table Name Column Name / Stored Values ECLS Mode This field defines the mode of drainage and return of blood in the extracorporeal system.
 This is a required field.
 Select the primary cannulation configuration even if multiple cannulas are placed.
 VV: Venovenous support is the application of extracorporeal circulation primarily for respiratory support, in which the extracorporeal circuit drains blood from the venous system and reinfuses into the venous system (or pre-lung).
 VV ECMO operates in series with the heart and lungs and does not provide bypass of these organs.
 VA: Venoarterial is the application of extracorporeal circulation often for cardiac or circulatory support, in which the extracorporeal circuit drains blood from the venous system and returns into the systemic arterial system.
 Without qualification, VA ECMO refers to support that returns blood to the systemic arterial system, operating in parallel with and providing partial, or complete, bypass of the heart and lungs.
 VVA Venovenooarterial is a hybrid configuration of VV and VA extracorporeal support in which the extracorporeal circuit drains blood from the venous system and reinfuses into both the venous and systemic arterial systems.
 VVA ECMO provides both pulmonary (VV component) and cardiac support (VA component) in patients with combined cardiopulmonary failure.
+01/01/1989-present Venopulmonary Mode 07/12/2020 - present ECLS.RunDetails (Reporting Notes: 1.
+We will consider a Run VV à VA if and only if there are two run detail records: the first having VV, the second having VA.
+2. We will consider a Run VA à VV if and only if there are two run detail records: the first having VA and the second having VV.
+3. Any situation having more than 2 run details with different values of Mode will be considered as Support Mode = Other} Mode (See ECLS.ModeCodes for X-Walk table) 1 = VA 2 = VV 3 = VVA 4 = AVCO2R 5 = VVECCO2R 6 = VP 9 = Other

 VP: Venopulmonary is the application of extracorporeal circulation for combined respiratory and right heart support in which the extracorporeal circuit drains blood from the venous system and reinfuses into the pulmonary artery.
 VP ECMO provides partial or complete bypass of the right heart but operates in series with the lungs.
-01/01/1989-present Venopulmonary Mode 07/12/2020 - present ECLS.RunDetails Mode (See ECLS.ModeCodes for X-Walk table) 1 = VA 2 = VV 3 = VVA 4 = AVCO2R 5 = VVECCO2R 6 = VP 9 = Other

 Conrad, S, et al (2018) The Extracorporeal Life Support Organization Maastricht treaty for nomenclature in extracorporeal life support.
 Am J Respir Crit Care Med, 198(4), 447-451 -- --- -- -- -- --